Skip to content

 Worth Noting

-Former Gophers basketball coach Jim Dutcher, a close friend of the late Flip Saunders, will speak at the next CORES luncheon on Thursday, November 12 at the Knights of Columbus Hall in Bloomington, 1114 American Blvd.
-Reservations should be made by next Monday.
-More information about CORES is available by contacting Jim Dotseth, dotsethj@comcast.net.
+Tracy Claeys, now involved with his first spring practice as the Gophers head football coach, speaks to the CORES luncheon group on Thursday at the Knights of Columbus Hall in Bloomington, 1114 American Blvd.
+Reservations must be made by today, Monday.
+More information is available by contacting Jim Dotseth, dotsethj@comcast.net.
 CORES is an acronym for coaches, officials, reporters, educators and sports fans.

 Comments Welcome